Native Plants

 Planting plans

-An example planting plan that a contractor may provide when designing your living shoreline project
+An aerial view of a planting plan that a contractor may create when designing a living shoreline project

-The image to the left depicts an example of what a planting plan created by your contractor might look like.
-It is an aerial view of your property and existing resources (e.g., structures) that outlines the intended planting location of each species based on the conditions at your site.
+Your contractor may create a planting plan like the one shown to the left.
+It is an aerial view of your property and existing resources (e.g., house, dock) that outlines the intended planting location of each plant species based on the conditions of your site and the location of the Mean High Water Line (MHWL).

 Example projects